 Privacy Policy.

 When we say ‘personal data’ we mean identifiable information about you, like your name, email, address, telephone number, support queries and so on.
-If you can’t be identified (for example, when personal data has been aggregated and anonymised) then this policy doesn’t apply.
+If you can’t be identified (for example, when personal data has been aggregated and anonymized) then this policy doesn’t apply.

-Note that Inugo does not save any of your credit card information, as we use a payment processor gateway (Windcave) for credit card payments.
-Inugo only stores an anonymised digital token received from the payment processor that represents your credit card information held by them.
+Note that Inugo does not save any of your credit card information, as we use a payment processor gateway for credit card payments.
+Inugo only stores an anonymized digital token received from the payment processor that represents your credit card information held by them.
 The payment processor will have their own terms & conditions you must agree to in order to use their services.

 Who are 'we'?